 You can contact the Viking club Rimmugýgur for more information.

-The sign for the Viking festival of 2020 as displayed on the Facebook page of Rimmugýgur - the June event was postponed until August
+The sign for the Viking festival of 2020 as displayed on the Facebook page of Rimmugýgur - the June event was postponed until August and then cancelled as new restrictions were made due to a rise in Covid-19 in Iceland :(

 I have written another travel-blog about the Viking Village restaurant, Fjörukráin, and the hotel in the Viking Village, Hotel Viking.
 I am totally in love with this place and take all my foreign guests there :)